daniellegruber/EENG-481/shadow_hand/README.md

 2. In the File name box, choose the desired mat file (from the Signals folder) that you want to see
 3. Upon running the simulation, a Mechanics Explorer window should pop up that shows the hand going through the sequence of configurations

+## User input

+Here, the input ports of the Robot system are wired to model-level input ports that can be configured to supply external input.
+The functions `supplyInputToUserInputMdlByDs` and `supplyInputToUserInputMdlByMat` in the "Helper functions" folder will help you programmatically supply this input via Simulink dataset and mat file, respectively.
+See `userInputTrajectoryDemo.m` for an example of using these functions.

 ## Inverse kinematics

 The code in this folder generates configurations corresponding to ASL signs programmatically, in particular, using inverse kinematics.
 See [this doc](https://docs.google.com/document/d/1UxFYyjYZJJsubn2o0A_L4ytDzZd5ZUhHJyOhD95Q6RQ/edit?usp=sharing) for an explanation.

+## Old code and models (24 joints)

+This folder contains old code and models corresponding to the original, 24-joint robot models.